How FLCS Ensures Computer Safety

 How Does FLCS Protect its Network?

 When connecting to outside sources like the Internet, computers can be exposed to threats.
 Some of these threats include viruses and other forms of harmful programs.
 Outside threats such as hackers may try to access, modify, or delete stored files.
 A dedicated appliance, called a firewall, connects to the Internet on one side and to the network servers on the other side.
 This firewall blocks these external threats.
-FLCS utilizes a Cisco ASA firewall installed to protect the users and their data.
+FLCS utilizes a next generation firewall (NGFW) installed to protect the users and their data.
 This firewall is required in order to maintain the privacy and security of student-related data such as personal information, medical information, as well as grades and attendance data.